ironhack-labs/lab-react-ironbeers/README.md

   <img src="https://user-images.githubusercontent.com/23629340/40707877-3c9dad42-63f2-11e8-8c95-4881bbde64a2.png" height="600px" />
 </div>

-## Part II - Iteration 7: Create a New Beer With Image
+## Part II - Iteration 7: Create a New Beer With an Image
 Make a separate page where you can create a beer with an image.
 This is mainly to practice the difference between controlled forms (through state) and the escape hatch with refs.
 Later you can switch to only creating beers with images.

 ## Part II - Iteration 8: Delete a Beer